-Name of Issuer: San Francisco Bay Area Rapid Transit District Name of Bond Issue: San Francisco Bay Area Rapid Transit District Sales Tax Revenue Bonds, 2015 Refunding Series A Date of Issuance of Bon ds: October 8, 2015
+Name of Issuer: San Francisco Bay Area Rapid Transit District

+Name of Bond Issue: San Francisco Bay Area Rapid Transit District Sales Tax Revenue

+Bonds, 2016 Refunding Series A

+Date of Issuance of Bonds: August 3, 2016

-NOTICE IS HEREBY GIVEN that the San Francisco Bay Area Rapid Transit District (the "Issuer") has not provided an Annual Report with respect to the above-named Bonds as required by Section 3(a) of the Continuing Disclosure Agreement, dated October 8, 2015, between the Issuer and U. S. Bank National Association, as trustee and as dissemination agent.
-[The Issuer anticipates that the Annual Report will be filed by .]
+NOTICE IS HEREB SY GIVEN that the San Francisco Bay Area Rapid Transit District (the

+"Issuer") has not provided a n Annual Report with respect to the above-named Bonds as required by

+Section 3(a) of the Continuing g Disclosure Agreement, dated August 3, 2016, between the Issuer and U. S

+Bank National Association, as s dissemination agent.
+[The Issuer anticipates that the Annual Report will be

+filed by]

-Dated: , 2015
+Dated:

-U.S. BANK NATIONAL ASSOCIATION, as Dissemination Agent on behalf of the San Francisco Bay Area Rapid Transit District cc: Issuer
+U.S. BANK NATIONAL ASSOCIATION,

+as Dissemination Agent on behalf of the San

+Francisco Bay Area Rapid Transit District

+cc: Issuer , ,